 Devotion to Saint Vitale

-Here you can find tourist guides for various sights in Venice:
+Here, you can find tourist guides for various sights in Venice:

-10 most beautiful museums in Venice
+The 10 most beautiful museums in Venice

 Venice Tour: the Jewish Ghetto and Cannaregio